xuankimtran/docs-1/pages/katalon-analytics/docs/import-preferences.md

 description:
 ---

-Katalon supports an in-app upgrade function for a smooth transition to the latest version (In **Help** menu > select **Check for updates...** > in the displayed dialog, download the latest version).
-The latest version upgraded via this channel will reuse the current version's Preferences configurations.

-In case you have to download the latest version from the Katalon website and want to reuse the Preferences configurations of another Katalon Studio instance already installed in your machine, or you want to reuse the Preferences configurations of your project team, do as follows:
+In Katalon Studio, you can import Preferences configurations of another Katalon Studio instance to reuse.
+This function is useful when you download a new version of Katalon Studio or you want to reuse the Preferences configurations of your project team.

+To import Preferences, do as follows:

+> Tips:
+>
-1. Rename the current Katalon Studio instance with its version number.
-For example, Katalon Studio 7.8.
+> Before you import a Preferences, you might want to rename your Katalon Studio instance with its version number.
+For example, Katalon Studio 7.8.0.

-2. Download the latest version from the [Katalon website](https://www.katalon.com/download/).
-3. Open Katalon Studio, select **File** > **Import Settings**.
+1. Open Katalon Studio, then go to **File > Import Settings**.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/katalon-studio-preferences/import-settings.png" width=50% alt="import settings">

 4. Browse to the **config** folder of your preferred version.
-For instance:
+For example:

 * macOS: